-How can the Greater Brighton MET College (GB MET) take a data-driven approach to curriculum planning in further education?
-How does it deliver a curriculum that matches the demand from students, as well as one that supplies the labour market with a workforce with relevant qualifications?
+How can the Greater Brighton MET College (GB MET – (https://www.gbmc.ac.uk/) deliver a curriculum that matches the demand from students, as well as one that supplies the labour market with a skilled workforce?
+How can they use their data to enable relevant curriculum planning?
 These are some of the questions put to Bon Insight by the Head of Marketing and Student Recruitment from the GB MET.

 The college offers a wide range of further education qualifications for 16-18 year olds, teaching 3,500+ students.
 Recruitment has been challenging recently due to a demographic dip in this age group, as well as strong local competition.
 To answer these critical questions, it was important to understand (a) recruitment trends over the last 3 years across all curriculum subjects and (b) local labour forecast in the next 3-5 years, using both internal and external data sources:

 – Recruitment data: anonymised student and enrolment data over the last 3 years (numbers of applicants per course/subject, gender splits, location)